scummvm/scummvm/backends/platform/wince/README-WinCE.txt

   * Cursor         : hide or display the mouse cursor
   * Free look      : go in or out of free-look mode.
 In this mode, you can tap the screen to look for interesting locations without walking.
+                     Cling a second time near the pointer's location equals to left click.
   * Zoom up        : magnify the upper part of the screen for 640x480 games rendered on a QVGA device.
   * Zoom down      : magnify the lower part of the screen for 640x480 games